M A R K F O R S D I K E

 12 Platoon, B Company

 Stan 'Catch' Catchpole was a pre-war Militiaman who had served with the Battalion in France in 1940 and had managed to escape via Dunkirk.
-A keen footballer, he played for the Battalion and even a special match for Ipswich Town.
+A keen footballer, he played for the Battalion and even at a special wartime match for Ipswich Town.
 He was taken prisoner at the Chateau de la Londe and spent the remainder of the war working in Germany.
-He attended several pilgrimages to Normandy.
+He attended several pilgrimages to Normandy in the 1980s and 1990s.

 “There were other battles going on which attracted more attention"